silnrsi/fonts/documentation/maintenance.md

 - Pull all changes to the GFR repository.
 - Double-check that there is no info on the font family already in `families.json`.
 - Determine the appropriate *familyid*, based on the common font family name, lowercased, and with spaces removed.
 - Download the font package to your local drive as a reference to its contents and to test the download link(s).
-Do not copy this into the repository.
+Make a new folder under `local/datafiles/`. **IMPORTANT: Do not commit any of these files into the repository, the whole local/ folder should be ignored by git anyway but be careful**.
-- Create a `familyid_base.json` basefile in `/basefiles` containing all appropriate fields.
+- Create a `familyid_base.json` basefile then place it into the `basefiles/` folder containing all appropriate fields.
 This should include *defaults*, *files*, and *version*, based on what is found in the download package.
-Although may of the fields in `families.json` are technically optional, please include as many of them as you can.
+Although many of the fields in `families.json` are technically optional, please include as many of them as you can.
 See other basefiles for examples.
+(You can also use `tools/createdraftfile.py` as a helper, see the [tools section for more details](#other-tools)). _Make sure to review the file manually carefully.
+Some font projects may leave .ttf files you don't want with suffixes like `input.ttf` or `volt.ttf` inside their release zip and we don't want to offer these intermediary source files._  Unlike for hosted fonts the `defaults`, `files` and `version` fields are necessary.
+Non-hosted fonts don't need a `fontmanifest.json` file.
-- Rebuild the `families.json` file.
+- Rebuild the `families.json` file (using `tools/updatefamilydata.py`)
 - Check your changes carefully, then commit and push your changes.

 Here is an example of the basefile for a non-hosted font: